What is gorder?

 The YAML output is always generated by gorder

 , as it contains all the calculated information.
-See Atomistic order parameters or Coarse-grained order parameters for more details about this format.
+See Atomistic order parameters, Coarse-grained order parameters, or United-atom order parameters for more details about this format.
 However, gorder

 can also write output in other formats.